 A younger me pictured alongside my sister, grandmother and Molly the dog – taken 13 years ago on an outing near Bedlington.

-While I am careful not to call myself a professional writer (just yet, at least) the feedback received regarding my contributions to the An Anthology for the Changing Seasons book series, edited by Melissa Harrison, has provided a welcome boost and considerable hope for the future.
+While I am careful not to call myself a professional writer (just yet) the feedback received regarding my contributions to the An Anthology for the Changing Seasons book series, edited by Melissa Harrison, provided a welcome boost and considerable hope for the future.
 My pieces here centred on the Chiffchaff, a bird I have come to look upon very fondly over the years, and the Farne Islands, a regular childhood haunt and one of the best places in Britain to truly lose yourself in nature.

 Elsewhere, things appear to be progressing nicely; with additional work published in Fieldsports Magazine, Roebuck, Research Features, the Harrier, Dragonfly News, the Entomologist’s Record and the Northumberland Gazette.
 And further articles, written about myself by others, appearing in the Countryman, the Morpeth Herald, and the News Post Leader.

 At present, I write regularly for Northumberland Wildlife Trust – covering my region and her wildlife in both a series of monthly blog posts and longer articles published in their quarterly magazine: Roebuck.
 I also, and on a rather proud note, manage my own e-magazine – New Nature – which aims to provide an outlet for the creative talents of young naturalists and inspire hope in the next generation.
 This role involves no end of editing, social media, promotional and administrative work, as well as elements of team management, recruitment and, on occasion, writing: all of which is conducted on a purely voluntary basis.
 Establishing the magazine has proven to be one of the most challenging projects I have undertaken to date, yet has also proven the most rewarding.
 With many of our young contributors having been noticed (and commissioned) by larger, more mainstream outlets due to their work in New Nature.